 Owl Pellet Exploration

 (additional cost) (min age: 4th grade) Students will explore the adaptations and unique traits that make owls one of the most effective nighttime predators.
-Students will examine the hunting habits of owls and get to dissect owl pellets to further examine these unique creatures.
+Students will examine the hunting habits of owls and dissect owl pellets to further examine these unique creatures.
 Students will learn about predator/prey relationships and how humans interact with owls.
-This activity cost an additional $1 per child for the owl pellets.

 Reptiles & Amphibians